TommyPetersen/GettingAndCleaningData/README.md

 ##Overview
-There is only one file called and it is called "run_analysis.R".
+There is only one R file and it is called "run_analysis.R".
 The flow is mostly linear.